g105b/git-deploy/README.md

 # github-deploy

-Automatically deploy one, multiple or all branches to a server from Github.
+Automatically deploy all branches from Github.
 Either update the server when a push is made, or when existing CI tests pass.
+For PHP projects.

 ## Usage.